Squatters move into 2 rental homes, change locks, police say - NewsBreak

 Bouland said she had to break a window to enter the house.

-She said Walker and Dean were both inside the house, and Dean came outside yelling and cursing at her.Columbia murder suspect accused of stabbing parents arrested in Memphis
+She said Walker and Dean were both inside the house, and Dean came outside yelling and cursing at her.Officer finds alligator at apartment occupied by squatters

 Neighbors on Randy Lane said they knew someone had moved into the house and believed the couple had been there for about two months.